el-che74/ConfigFile_Read/README.md

 # ConfigFile_Read
-Read through a config file
+Read through a config file in python.